21 Feb Instead of Regulations | Feb. 2017

 Being wise, the birds also considered the implications of having a system of rules.

-Third, setting rules can lead to arguments.
+Third, choosing rules could lead to arguments.

-Fifth, a collection of rules would require large brains to remember them.
+Fifth, remembering rules would require large brains.

 So, the birds decided upon a simpler system.